Ultra-Low-Dimensional Prompt Tuning via Random Projection: Methodology

 The learnable prompt embeddings do not inherently need to match the model dimension $\sR^d$ due to the low intrinsic dimensionality of downstream tasks~\cite{aghajanyan-etal-2021-intrinsic, qin2022exploringuniversalintrinsictask}.
 Inspired by low-rank adaptation~\cite{hu2022lora}, the prompt embedding matrix $\mE$ can be decomposed into the product of two matrices: $\mE = \mZ \mP$, where $\mZ \in \sR^{n \times r}$ represents the prompt embeddings in an ultra-low $r$-dimensional space, and $\mP \in \sR^{r \times d}$ is a projection matrix that maps the low-dimensional embeddings back to the model's embedding space.

-A na\"ive implementation of this decomposition treats both $\mZ$ and $\mP$ as learnable parameters~\cite{xiao-etal-2023-decomposed}, which reduces the number of trainable parameters to $nr + rd$.
-This, unfortunately, scales poorly for larger models, as an $r\times d$ up-projection matrix should be learned and stored, which undermines the savings of learnable parameters.
+A na\"ive implementation of this decomposition, as in DPT~\cite{xiao-etal-2023-decomposed}, treats both $\mZ$ and $\mP$ as learnable parameters.
+This reduces the number of trainable parameters to $nr + rd$.
+However, the $rd$ term quickly becomes dominant as the model dimension $d$ grows or when separate $r \times d$ matrices must be maintained for multiple tasks, making DPT scale poorly in both parameter count and storage cost.

 To address this limitation, we propose an ultra-low-dimensional prompt tuning (ULPT) method that only learns $r$-dimensional prompt embeddings $\bm Z$, while keeping the projection $\mP$ \textit{randomly initialized} and \textit{frozen} during training, denoted by $\tilde{\mP} \in \mathbb{R}^{r \times d}$.
 In implementation, we only need to store one single number---the random seed of a random number generator---to reconstruct $\tilde{\mP}$ when an LLM is loaded.